quantumlib/Cirq/docs/development.md

 ./continuous-integration/check.sh
 ```

-This script will create (temporary) virtual environments, do a fresh install of all relevant dependencies, transpile the python 2 code, and run all relevant checks within those clean environments.
+This script will create (temporary) virtual environments, do a fresh install of all relevant dependencies, and run all relevant checks within those clean environments.
 Note that creating the virtual environments takes time, and prevents some caching mechanisms from working, so `continuous-integration/check.sh` is significantly slower than the simpler check scripts.
 When using this script, you can run a subset of the checks using the ```--only``` flag.
-This flag value can be `pylint`, `typecheck`, `pytest`, `pytest2`, or `incremental-coverage`.
+This flag value can be `pylint`, `typecheck`, `pytest`, or `incremental-coverage`.

 ### Writing docstrings and generating documentation